Is Tantra for Me?

 So why would you want to explore this realm of Sacred Sexuality that might bring the divine into your lovemaking when so many spiritual traditions seem to shun it?
 For me, it was really that very reason.
 It felt to me, without any education or teaching, that there was more to sex than I understood, even something sacred… although I certainly couldn’t have put words to it back then.
 It felt like such a powerful experience and I knew the intense and deep energy that could move sexually.

-As I reflect on my 8 years of Tantric practice I’ve found 6 particular ways it impacts our lives.
+As I reflect on my many years of Tantric practice I’ve found 6 particular ways it impacts our lives.
 It’s awakening and healing.
 It expands our capacity for love and pleasure.
 It connects us to ourselves, each other, and the divine.
 It aligns our body, heart, and spirit and, when focused, it manifests our heart’s desires.

 Through Tantra I’ve found more access to pleasure in my body.
 I’ve found deeper connection with myself and my sexuality.
 I’ve discovered the power of intention in sexuality where I couldn’t imagine it before.
 I’ve let down walls of protection and found freedom in all new ways even when sharing Tantra with a partner.
 I remember one of my very first experiences where after finding my g-spot, or as we call it in Tantra, my sacred spot, I found myself in tears of joy, apology, awakening, and reconnection to a long-repressed part of my body.